curioushuman/curious-communities/apps/core/members/src/infra/find-member/docs/1-summary.md

 ### Triggered by

-- Eventbridge subscription
+- Create Member step functions
+- External API (but not yet)

 ### Side-effects

-- Member created
+- None

 ## 4. Decisions